kumarsudarshan/algorithms/sql.md

 Few DS are :
 B-tree - Database indexes will also store pointers which are simply reference information for the location of the additional information in memory.
-Basically the index holds the company_id and that particular row’s home address on the memory disk.
+Basically the index holds the id and that particular row’s home address on the memory disk.
 ```